-In accordance with Regulation No. 9081 of June 7, 2019, known in Spanish as "Reglamento Conjunto para la evaluación y expedición de permisos relacionados al desarrollo, uso de terrenos y operación de negocios", any request related to the development and use of land in Puerto Rico, including construction work completed by the R3 Program, must be promoted by the owner of the property to obtain a construction permit.
+In accordance with Regulation No. 9081 of June 7, 2019, known in Spanish as "Reglamento Conjunto para la Evaluación y Expedición de Permisos Relacionados al Desarrollo, Uso de Terrenos y Operación de Negocios", any request related to the development and use of land in Puerto Rico, including construction work completed by the R3 Program, must be promoted by the owner(s) of the property to obtain a construction permit.
 See Rule 2.1.9 on Filing an Application, Section 2.1.9.5 on Standing.

-Additionally, construction or repair work for eligible applicants who have partial ownership rights to the damaged property shall not be granted a permit36 until: (1) all owners in common authorize the construction or repair; or (2) such right has been delegated to one (1) person.
+Additionally, construction or repair work for eligible applicants who have partial ownership rights to the damaged property shall not be granted a permit until: (1) all owners in common authorize the construction or repair; or (2) such right has been delegated to one (1) person.
 See Section 2.1.9.5(c) of the aforementioned Regulation.
+37

 Applicants who lack the required documents or authorizations for the R3 Program to obtain a construction permit to complete repair or reconstruction work may participate in repair or reconstruction, but construction permitting issues must be addressed prior to the award coordination meeting.
-Applicants who lack documentation required to obtain a construction permit will be referred to the Title Clearance Program for assistance.
-The Title Clearance Program will provide services, including legal services as needed, free of charge to the applicant, to assist the applicant in resolving any title issues.
+Those who qualify for a repair or reconstruction award can proceed to construct by completing an Ownership Certification that includes the length of time the applicant has lived at the disaster-damaged location, an explanation of the circumstances that prevent standard ownership verification, and a certification that one of the following circumstances applies: